Growbot

 Sandbox – The player starts in a small area, destroying simple targets as a quick tutorial to learn the core mechanic.

-Garden – As they grow, the level expands into a garden with larger objects to smash and new spaces to explore.
+Garden – As the player grows, the level expands into a garden with larger objects to smash and new spaces to explore.

-Neighborhood – The experience then shifts into suburban streets, where fences, houses, and street props become the next challenge.
+Neighborhood – The experience then shifts into suburban streets, where fences, houses, and street props present the next challenge.

-City – Finally, the scale peaks in a city environment filled with towering buildings and larger obstacles, providing dramatic moments of destruction.
+City – Finally, the scale peaks in a city environment filled with towering buildings and larger obstacles, creating dramatic moments of destruction.

-This progression was deliberate and structured.
-Each stage introduced larger spaces, more complex layouts, and increasingly impactful destruction reinforcing the player’s sense of growth, power, and momentum.
+This progression was deliberate and carefully structured.
+Each stage introduced larger spaces, more complex layouts, and increasingly impactful destruction, reinforcing the player’s sense of growth, power, and momentum.

 Watch some gameplay!